 The terms of the TPNW only apply to the countries that have signed and ratified the agreement.
 Although the nine nuclear-armed states ( US, UK, Russia, France, China, India, Pakistan, Israel and North Korea) currently state they will not support it, the treaty is a significant pointer towards changing international attitudes to nuclear weapons.
 Previous treaties prohibiting chemical and biological weapons helped to stigmatise them in the minds of the public.
 This is now taking place with nuclear weapons. see https://www.icanw.org/the_treaty

 MESS is now meeting monthly on zoom.
-Work is needed on the Community Orchard which will be going ahead as soon as possible.
-But most other activities are not possible at present.
+Most activities are not possible at present.
 But members of the group are writing articles to keep us informed.
 For more details see http://marplemess.org.uk/

 TAKE CLIMATE CHANGE MORE SERIOUSLY

 The Rt Hon Lord Deben (John Selwyn Gummer), chair of the UK’s committee on climate change, told an online gathering to the Catholic Union on March 23rd that Catholics must take climate change more seriously, following the inspirational lead of Pope Francis in ‘Laudato Si’ and in the context of November’s UN Climate talks in Glasgow.
 Report of his talk https://www.indcatholicnews.com/news/41845